 Please call our monthly Donor Specialist at 416-813-1216 to assist you.

-No. SickKids adheres to the Imagine Canada guidelines.
+SickKids Foundation adheres to the Imagine Canada guidelines for compensation in the not-for-profit sector and is an accredited member of their standards program.
 Our fundraisers are compensated with an hourly wage.
-To learn more about Imagine Canada and their standards, please visit http://www.imaginecanada.ca/.
+To learn more about Imagine Canada and their standards, please visit imaginecanada.ca.

 To review the last several years of financial statements, please visit our Publications and Financials section.